 Tour bus drivers and tour leaders will receive one complimentary ticket each for whichever Brockville Tall Ships® Festival activity your group will be participating in.
 Please call Lesley White at 613-342-8772 as soon as possible to make arrangements for tickets and to ensure availability.

-General Admission Wristbands are $5/person; Festival Passports are $15 (which allow your guests to get on board the tall ships + admission to the grounds).
-Specialty cruise tickets and dinner cruises range from $40-$85/person.
+General Admission Wristbands are $10/person; Festival Passports are $15 (which allow your guests to get on board the tall ships + admission to the grounds).
+Specialty cruise tickets range from $45-$50/person.
 Please refer to our Ticket Page for details on each ticket type.

 Suggested Festival Group Itinerary

 The following itinerary can be adapted to your group depending on interest and time.
-You could swap in a 1000 Islands Cruise or tall ship sail out on Saturday for example, or change the Captain’s Reception on Friday night to a tall ship Dinner Cruise aboard the Empire Sandy.
+You could swap in a 1000 Islands Cruise or tall ship sail out on Saturday for example.

 - 5-6:30 pm: Free time to shop and explore Downtown Brockville.
 Dinner on your own